cse110-fa22-group15/cse110-fa22-group15/admin/meetings/general/112322-webDevelopment2.md

     - Create unit testing
     - Build up CI/CD pipeline
     - How we work with the front end and back end
-    - Need work on issues in repo and road map
+    - Need work on issues in repository and road map

 - **Anything that was on the agenda but was not discussed (save for next meeting's old business**
     - Finalizing CI/CD pipeline